Passwords: how to help yourself

 'You're only supposed to blow the bloody doors off'= Uo$2btbD0

-The source of your inspiration is limitless: you can use poems, novels anything that is memorable to you.
+The source of your inspiration is limitless: you can use lines from poems, novels...anything that is memorable to you.

-To help you to help yourself, if you do substitute characters for letters, try and be consistent e.g. an 'S' could be '$' or '8' to help you remember although avoid doing this in common words as hackers can guess and quickly try all possible combinations: if they have a string of seemingly random looking letters they have an infinitely harder job.
+To help you to help yourself, if you do substitute letters for characters, try and be consistent e.g. an 'S' could be '$' or '8' to help you remember although avoid doing this in common words as hackers can guess and quickly try all possible combinations: if they have a string of seemingly random looking letters they have an infinitely harder job.